ankitnishad6313/glowing-mouse-arrow/README.md

 # Glowing Arrow Library

-A simple jQuery plugin to create a glowing arrow effect that follows the mouse cursor.
+A simple jQuery plugin to create a glowing arrow effect that follows the mouse arrow.

 ## Usage